syntax-tree/mdast-util-toc/readme.md

 }
 ```

-This would allow headings both on top-level and under `blockquote` to be used.
+This would allow headings under either `root` or `blockquote` to be used.

 ##### Returns